-9.3.4 Bury Council along with Rochdale and Oldham Councils have undertaken a joint Level 1 and Level 2 Strategic Flood Risk Assessment (SFRA).
+- 9.3.4 Bury Council along with Rochdale and Oldham Councils have undertaken a joint Level 1 and Level 2 Strategic Flood Risk Assessment (SFRA).
 The SFRA confirmed that the main source of flood risk in Bury is from the River Irwell and its tributaries, including Holcombe Brooke, Pigs Lee Brook, Kirklees Brook and the River Roch.
 The SFRA identified that three areas in particular face flood risk from rivers.
-These are Ramsbottom, an area to the west of Bury Town Centre and an area along the River Irwell between Bury and Radcliffe, although in Ramsbottom there are flood defences that help manage the risk.
-Surface water is also a significant risk with 5,910 properties at risk (the 9th highest in the north west, based on DEFRA data, 2009).
+These are Ramsbottom, an area to the west of Bury Town Centre and an area along the River Irwell between Bury and Radcliffe, although in Ramsbottom there are flood defences that help manage the risk. - Surface water is also a significant risk with 5,910 properties at risk (the 9th highest in the north 9.3.5 west, based on DEFRA data, 2009).
+Due to the steep topography of Bury, the SWMP identified that the Borough has narrow and shallow surface water flow paths.
+This has the potential to lead to rapid inundation with higher velocities and hazards.
+Runoff from rural land is a particular issue in Ramsbottom, causing flooding to major road networks and individual properties. - 9.3.6 The junction of Water Street and Ainsworth Road in Radcliffe is identified as a surface water hotspot in the SWMP.
+Flooding at this site is as a result of the limited capacity of the stormwater culvert and the combined sewer system.

-- 9.3.5 There are a number of saved policies within the Bury Unitary Development Plan (UDP) that address climate change and flood risk.
+9.3.7 There are a number of saved policies within the Bury Unitary Development Plan (UDP) that address climate change and flood risk.
 UDP policy EN4 (Energy Conservation) sets out the need to encourage development that contributes to energy conservation in the Borough, particularly the use of renewable energy resources.
 The incorporation of energy efficiency measures in built development and the transport system are encouraged within the policy.
-Policy EN7 (Pollution Control) identifies the need to minimise pollution levels associated with development by limiting the environmental impact of air pollution. - 9.3.6 In terms of addressing flood risk in the Borough, Policy EN5 (Flood Protection and Defence) seeks to control development in a manner consistent with flood protection objectives and the maintenance of flood defence systems.